Mamelodi Sundowns and Orlando Pirates learn Caf inter-club quarter-final opponents

 The Buccaneers will now face off with Simba, who were the runners-up in Group D behind Berkane with the Moroccan side winning the group on goal-difference.

-This will be the first meeting between Pirates and Simba, but the latter faced Bucs' arch-rivals Kaizer Chiefs in last season's Champions League.
+This will be the first ever meeting between Pirates and Simba, but the latter faced Bucs' arch-rivals, Kaizer Chiefs in last season's Champions League.

-Chiefs eliminated Simba in the quarter-finals as they emerged 4-3 winners on aggregate, but Amakhosi went on to lose to Al Ahl in the final.

 The winner between Pirates and Simba on aggregate will take on one of the Libyan giants Al-Ittihad or Al Ahli Tripoli in the two-legged semi-finals.